SmartableAI/election/_events/2020-08-17-democratic-natinoal-convention.md

 ---
 name: "Democratic National Convention"
-excerpt: "This August, the Democratic Party will formally nominate the next president and vice president of the United States at the 2020 Democratic National Convention."
+excerpt: "The Democratic National Convention is a series of presidential nominating conventions held every four years since 1832 by the United States Democratic Party.
+They have been administered by the Democratic National Committee since the 1852 national convention."
 originalUrl: https://www.demconvention.com/
 type: conference
 startDateTime: 2020-08-17T16:00:00Z